xAFCL/BaaSLess/README.md

 The **input_size** can be learned from the workflow input, while **output_size** and **work_size** can be learned from the workflow result.
 The workflow was executed with a single input file to learn those parameters.

+The **service time** for S2T and T2S was estimated using the model.
+The runtime of the other services was measured.

 ## Speedup